What should I do to apply for admission?

 Call us any time, day or night, at 802-772-8350 to speak with a member of the admissions team.

 For whom is Spring Lake Ranch a good fit?

 Spring Lake Ranch has successfully treated adults and young adults – over the age of 18 – with all kinds of diagnoses, including thought disorders, mood and behavior issues, substance abuse histories, and personality disorders.
 Those who are currently dependent on drugs or alcohol are required to complete an inpatient rehab prior to admission.
 We approach every individual with an open mind, but the Ranch is not suitable for those who are medically unstable, acutely psychotic, suicidal, or violent.

 What is the average length of stay?

 While the recommended length of stay is six to twelve months, it is an individualized program.
-Some people choose to stay much longer and many continue in our step-down program in Rutland, VT.
+Some people choose to stay much longer and many continue in Elliot House, our aftercare program.

 What kinds of therapy does SLR offer?

 Therapy comes in many forms.
 Therapy at Spring Lake Ranch comes largely through work and community involvement, living life alongside kindred spirits and healthy role models.
 Along with this milieu therapy, we also have a large number of clinician-led groups that meet around common challenges like dual diagnosis, managing emotions, and wellness, and our consulting psychiatrist offers therapeutic insight as well.
 We offer many AA/NA meetings, other recovery meetings such as SMART and Refuge, and weekly Coping Skills and Hearing Voices groups.
 When a new resident joins the Ranch, they are assigned a team.
 Each team is led by a master’s level clinician, who meets with each resident at least once a week one-on-one.

 What help does SLR offer for substance abuse issues?